 Step 1: Extract Tag Characterization Data from the Production Quality Log

-Good RAIN RFID tag data combines production quality information with detailed laboratory test results.
-Production quality data is a good starting point, since it shows the overall quality variation.
-With Voyantic’s Sweep Data Analyzer, it is easy to identify the typical and the worst acceptable tag, and to quantify variation.
-Variation can be described for example as each tag having sensitivity of -8 dBm +/-2.5 dB.
-With the Tagformance viewer software the sensitivity values can also be translated into read ranges.
+Useful RAIN RFID tag data combines production quality information with detailed laboratory test results.
+Production quality data is a good starting point since it shows the overall quality variation.
+With Voyantic’s Sweep Data Analyzer, it is easy to identify the typical and the worst acceptable tag and to quantify variation.
+Variation can be described, for example, as each tag having a sensitivity of -8 dBm +/-2.5 dB.
+With the Tagformance viewer software, the sensitivity values can also be translated into read ranges.

 Step 2: Connect RAIN RFID Tag Performance Data to the Use Case